panu-kangas/panu-kangas/README.md

 ### Little bit about me 😎

 👨‍🎓 I’m a Hive Helsinki graduate from 2025.
-(Read more about the education here: https://www.hive.fi/en/about-hive/)
+(Read more about the education
+<a href="https://www.hive.fi/en/about-hive/" target="_blank" rel="noopener noreferrer">here</a>)

 📱 I’m currently working as an Embedded Software Trainee at Nokia.
 My work mainly focuses on Nokia’s 5G software.